-Bees from a section of Alsace, France, are producing some buzz around the world — not for their sound, but for the unusual color of their honey.
-Instead of the normal golden yellow, the bees near the town of Ribeauville are generating honey in shades of blue, brown and green, according to a report from Reuters.
+In 2012, bees from a section of Alsace, France, made headlines for the unusual color of their honey.
+Instead of the normal golden yellow, the honey came in shades of blue, brown and green, according to a report from Reuters.

 Apparently the tainted honey tastes fine, but apiarists say the unusual colors make it unsellable.
-About 2,400 beekeepers live in Alsace.
-The region produces 1,000 metric tonnes of honey every year.
-About a dozen beekeepers in Ribeauville have been affected by the coloring problem.
+Which is a problem for the 2,400 beekeepers who live in Alsace, a region that produces 1,000 metric tons of honey every year.

-But the company that operates the biogas plant says they have put new procedures in place to clean containers and store incoming waste indoors to prevent hungry bees from dining on the sugary goodness.
+But the company that operates the biogas plant said they put new procedures in place to clean containers and store incoming waste indoors to prevent hungry bees from dining on the sugary goodness.